vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 2. Friend function is non-member function.
 3. Friend function can be member of other class or a global function.
 4. Friend function defined inside class(whose friend are they) are inline.
 [Link](https://docs.microsoft.com/en-us/cpp/cpp/friend-cpp?view=msvc-160#inline-friend-definitions)
+5. Friend function can be useful when we want to access private member of more than one class.(by making it a friend of all the classes).

 ---